atomicgambit/blog/src/content/blog/internal-goals.md

 ## External goals

 External goals are goals that focus on material rewards and other people's opinions.
-Wealth, fame, titles, twitter-followers, getting in shape to look good on the beac and pleasing your boss are all a form of external goals.
+Wealth, fame, titles, twitter-followers and pleasing your boss are all examples of external goals.

 Pursuing external goals has drawbacks.
 External goals are a decision to strive toward something in the future.